mode-x/vue-nav/README.md

 # Vue Navs

 Vue Navs is a composite navigation component for Vue apps.
 The component makes it easy to integrate **Side-Nav** and **Nav-Bar** into a Vue project.
 Currently, the component is designed to work with [Bulma CSS framework](https://bulma.io/) and uses [Hamburgers](https://jonsuh.com/hamburgers/) for menu button styles.
-In subsequent versions efforts will be made to make it work also with either:
+I also intend to make it work out of the box with either:

 - Bootstrap
 - Materialize